zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/business-events/business-events-integration.md

     > **Tip:** If you are working on a shared ERP Cloud environment, it is recommended to use a distinct value in the filter expression under **ItemDescription**.
 For example `Lan Cable <your-initials>`.
 The value you enter is case sensitive.
 Write down this value for later use.

-    > **Note:** The filter is not required, however it does allow you to control which integration should be triggered.
+    > **Note:** The filter is not required, however, it does allow you to control which integration should be triggered.
 This is useful if there are multiple integrations subscribed to the PO Event in the same ERP Cloud environment.
 Without the filter expression, all integrations subscribed to the PO Event would get triggered whenever that specific event occurs.

 6. Click ***Next***.